 - Collaborated on a proposal for expanded and accessible childcare spaces.
 (Tla’amin Nation, 2019)

 - Development of train-the-trainer curriculum to support in-community use of the wisepractices.ca website (Thunderbird Partnership Foundation, 2021)

-- Project lead for research related to youth suicide prevention and life promotion in online places, with Dr. Jennifer White.
+- Project lead for research about preventing youth suicide by promoting life in online places, with Dr. Jennifer White.
 (Canadian Mental Health Association, BC Division, 2020)

 - Lead researcher/writer for a federally funded web-based project (wisepractices.ca) led by Dr. Ed Connors and Dr. Jennifer White.
 The website promotes life among First Nations youth by connecting young people with purpose, hope, meaning, and belonging.
 (Indigenous Services Canada, 2016-2020)